Sayan-1123/dsa-search-engine/README.md

-# DSA Problem Search Engine
+# DSA Problem Search Engine🔍

 A lightweight **search engine** designed for **DSA (Data Structures & Algorithms) problems**.
 It leverages **web scraping**, **efficient data storage**, and a **Node.js backend** with **TF-IDF** to deliver relevant results through a responsive web interface.